Islam-Hamdi/covid19-tracking-system-python/README.md

 > **CMPS151 – Programming Concepts | Qatar University**

-This project was developed as part of the CMPS151 course at Qatar University.
+This project was created during my **first semester at Qatar University (Spring 2021)** as part of the **CMPS151 Programming Concepts** course.
 It showcases core Python programming concepts including file handling, modular design, data filtering, and simple data visualization—all wrapped in a functional, console-based COVID-19 tracker.

 ---